Why Ireland's west coast is making waves in medtech

 Accelerating innovation

 One example is Bluedrop Medical, which recently received funding of €3.7m.
-Using that financial support, the start-up is developing an IoT device that can predict the formation of diabetic foot ulcers.
+Using that financial support, the start-up is developing an internet of things device that can predict the formation of diabetic foot ulcers.

 AuriGen Medical is also supported by the iHubs, where it’s working on the first heart implant to treat atrial fibrillation, something that puts patients at risk of stroke and arrhythmia.

-Other challenges in patient care being challenged by iHub-housed start-ups include child-friendly solutions for kidney reflux, developed by Kite Medical, and feed delivery systems to improve quality of life for people on tube feeding, being brought to life by Rockfield Medical.
+Other challenges in patient care being addressed by iHub-housed start-ups include child-friendly solutions for kidney reflux developed by Kite Medical, and feed delivery systems to improve quality of life for people on tube feeding being brought to life by Rockfield Medical.

 Finally, there’s i360medical, an accelerator hub encompassing the skills and expertise needed to take new healthcare ideas and medical technologies to market.